emaicus/Rangers-and-Ruffians/docs/Compendium_of_Character_Creation.md

 * __Combat Abilities:__
+  * __Advance:__ If you slay an enemy with a melee attack, you may step forward into the space that they occupied.
-  * __Taunt:__ _(Cost 1)_ You can taunt your opponents.
-Foes within 30 feet of you must make an inner fire saving throw or be forced to attack you instead of others.
-Repeat save each turn.
+  * __Knight's Challenge:__ _(Cost 1)_ As an offhand action, issue a challenge to one of your enemies.
+The enemy must make an spell power save or be forced to attack only you.
+Regardless, you have advantage when attacking a challenged enemy.

 __Level 6 Knight__

 * __Choices:__
   * __Major Stat Increase:__ You gain two stat points to add to a stat or stats of your choosing.

+* __Combat Abilities:__
+  * __Charge:__ _(Cost 1)_ As an offhand action, charge forward an additional 10 feet.
+If you run into someone, make a contested Strength Check.
+The looser is knocked prone.

 __Level 7 Knight__